Theory of robust quantum many-body scars in long-range interacting systems: Quantum rotor-magnon theory

 \subsection{Matrix elements of $\hat H_{\alpha}$}

-In Sec.~\ref{subsec_alphazero} we reviewed how $\hat H_{\alpha=0}$ dynamically activates a single collective degree of freedom, and in Sec.~\ref{subsec_bosonlabelling} we showed how the remaining $L-1$ dynamically frozen degrees of freedom can be conveniently expressed as bosonic modes --- physically associated with magnon or spin-wave excitations with non-vanishing momenta.
-It is natural to ask how the variable-range perturbation $\hat V_\alpha$ fits into this framework.
-Considering the unperturbed spectrum as in Fig.~\ref{fig_eigenstatedeloc}, transitions between different towers generated by $\hat V_\alpha$ (shaded arrows) correspond to creation or destruction of few magnons simultaneously with jumps of the collective spin quantum number $N$.
+In Sec.~\ref{subsec_alphazero} we reviewed how $\hat H_{\alpha=0}$ {represents the dynamics of} a single collective degree of freedom, and in Sec.~\ref{subsec_bosonlabelling} we showed how the remaining $L-1$ dynamically frozen degrees of freedom can be conveniently expressed as bosonic modes --- physically associated with magnon excitations with non-vanishing momenta.
+It is natural to ask how the variable-range perturbation $\hat V_\alpha$ is expressed in terms of these degrees of freedom.
+Considering the unperturbed spectrum as in Fig.~\ref{fig_eigenstatedeloc}, transitions between different towers --- generated by $\hat V_\alpha$ (shaded arrows) --- correspond to creation or destruction of few magnons simultaneously with jumps of the collective spin quantum number $N$.
 The goal of this and the next Subsection is to derive an explicit representation of the Hamiltonian $\hat H_\alpha$ as a large spin interacting with an ensemble of bosonic modes.
 We will infer this representation by computing matrix elements.

 Starting from the expression of $\hat H_\alpha$ in Eq.~\eqref{eq_lrxyfourier}, we insert on both sides resolutions of the identity with unperturbed eigenstates~\eqref{eq_eigenstatelabel}.
 The infinite-range Hamiltonian is by construction diagonal, \be \hat H_{\alpha=0}= \sum_{\delta_S,\kappa}\sum_N E_{\delta_S,N} |\delta_S,\kappa;N\rangle \langle \delta_S,\kappa ; N | , \ee with $E_{\delta_S,N}$ given by Eq.~\eqref{eq_fullalpha0spectrum}.
 The variable-range perturbation can be written as $\hat V_{\alpha} = \frac 1 L \sum_{k\neq0} f_k(\alpha) \hat V_k $, with \be \hat V_k = - {J_0} \big[ (\tilde S^+_k \tilde S^-_{-k} + \tilde S^-_k \tilde S^+_{-k} ) + \gamma (\tilde S^+_k \tilde S^+_{-k} + \tilde S^-_k \tilde S^-_{-k} ) \big] \, . \ee We need to compute the matrix elements \be \langle \delta_S',\kappa' ; N' | \hat V_k |\delta_S,\kappa;N\rangle. \ee In principle we have an efficient recipe to apply $\hat V_k$ to maximally polarized states of the form $|\delta_S,\kappa;\boldsymbol{\Uparrow}\rangle$, by expressing both in terms of standard Holstein-Primakoff bosons.
 This strategy directly works for low-energy states, e.g. $|\delta_S,\kappa;0\rangle$, which are nearly-polarized in the direction of the minimum of the classical Hamiltonian $\mathcal{H}$.
 However, the ``condensate'' state $|\delta_S,\kappa;N\rangle$ is constructed as $e^{iN\hat \varphi}|\delta_S,\kappa;0\rangle$, where $e^{i\hat\varphi}$ is a function of collective spin operators $\hat S^{x,y,z}$ (known from the $\alpha=0$ solution).
 We would then need to commute $N$ times the operators $\tilde S^\pm_k$ appearing in $\hat V_\alpha$ with $e^{i\hat\varphi}$ using the commutation relations $[\hat S^\alpha,\tilde S^\beta_k]=i\epsilon^{\alpha\beta\gamma} \tilde S^\gamma_k$.
 While a priori well defined, this procedure is impractical, as the expression of $\hat\varphi$ is generally cumbersome.
 We will thus follow a different route using the formalism of spin-coherent states, see Sec.~\ref{subsec_alphazero} and App.~\ref{app_spincoherent}.